 Get masterful - and never take an average overhead photo again.

-This is a unique workshop about transforming your overhead photography without actually focusing on a camera at all.
-These methods bring a new way of thinking, a new way of appreciating light and how it interacts with your objects.
+This transformative class teaches you the art of flat-lay, from first principles, through an understanding of the relationship between light, object geometry and composition.
+This class is different from any other photography or styling workshop – it’s magic lies in its unique image building philosophy, where each step is presented as a series of simple decisions which can be made with purpose – dissolving the overwhelm and panic many people experience when taking photos.
+These methods bring a new way of thinking, a new way of appreciating light and a new way of seeing the objects you work with.
 The results are images of objects you could practically pick up off the page.
-The skills taught in this class are independent of any camera functions.
-This means the teaching is relevant regardless of your skillset or equipment, and the learning is applicable even if you upgrade your gear.
+The skills taught in this class are independent of any camera functions, making this teaching relevant regardless of your skillset or equipment, and the learning is applicable even if you upgrade your gear.

-The first part of the session concentrates on understanding light and how to use it.
-You will learn the fundamental aspects of overhead object photography with a big emphasis on using the natural light in the environment available to you.
-You will form a strong understanding of how light and objects interact, how to prevent objects from looking ‘flat’ and how to emphasis (or minimise) material attributes like textures, surfaces, grooves, folds, frills and overlaps.
+The first part of class concentrates on understanding light and how to use it.
+You will learn the fundamental aspects of overhead object photography with an emphasis on using the natural light in the environment available to you.
+You will form a strong understanding of how light and objects interact, how to prevent objects from looking ‘flat’ and how-to emphasis (or minimise) material attributes like textures, surfaces, grooves, folds, frills and overlaps.
 You will learn how to manage shadows and why they are important for today’s audiences.
 We will discuss how to read and use the natural light in your working environment (home/office/studio) and how to deal with difficult lighting issues that may have been affecting your efforts in the past.

 WHAT PEOPLE SAY: